-Peter Brabeck-Letmathe is also Vice Chairman of the Board of Directors of Credit Suisse Group, Switzerland, and member of the Boards of the Exxon Mobil Corporation, Texas, USA and of Delta Topco Limited, Jersey.
+Peter Brabeck-Letmathe is also Chairman of Delta Topco, Jersey, Vice Chairman of the Board of Directors of Credit Suisse Group, Switzerland, and member of the Board of the Exxon Mobil Corporation, Texas, USA.

-In addition, he is a member of the European Round Table of Industrialists, Belgium, a member of the Foundation Board of the World Economic Forum, Switzerland, as well as a member of the Foundation Board of the Verbier Festival, Switzerland.
+In addition, he is Chairman of the Water Resources Group (WRG), USA, a member of the European Round Table of Industrialists, Belgium, a member of the Foundation Board of the World Economic Forum, Switzerland, as well as a member of the Foundation Board of the Verbier Festival, Switzerland.